tagspaces/documentation/docs/creating-files.md

     maxWidth="350px"
   />

-This opens the content creation menu, where you can choose from the actions described bellow.
+This opens the content creation menu, where you can choose from the actions described below.

 **Timestamp as Default Tag**